alexbraga/jpa-repository/README.md

 ## About

-<p align="justify">A REST API written in Java with Spring Boot and Spring Data JPA to query for information on users.
+<p align="justify">An API written in Java with Spring Boot and Spring Data JPA to query for information on users.
 The database chosen is the in-memory H2 Database, for testing and demonstration purposes.</p>

 ---